Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Results and Ablations

-To qualitatively show the performance of our method, we have abstracted an experimental environment (Fig.\ref{fig:gridw}) from real-world maps (Fig.\ref{fig:realworld}) and performed sequential task allocation on it.
+To evaluate the performance on real-world-like scenarios, we generated an experimental environment (Fig.\ref{fig:gridw}) from Google Maps snapshots, as shown in (Fig.\ref{fig:realworld}) and performed the sequential task allocation on it.
 Fig. \ref{fig:ongoing} is a chosen frame from the whole process, showing that the UAVs are exploring obstacle-rich areas while the UGVs are exploring obstacle-free space.
-Fig. \ref{fig:coverage} shows the targets coveraged by different robots within 40 steps.
-When compared with the actual map, the UAVs cover areas around Central Park and roundabouts with dense vegetation, while the UGVs operate on broad roadways.
+Fig. \ref{fig:coverage} shows the targets covered by different robots within 40 steps.
+When compared with the actual map, the UAVs cover areas around Central Park and roundabouts with dense vegetation, while the UGVs operate on broad streets and sidewalks.